zachariapopcorn/qbot-plugins/qbot_database_plugin/README.md

 ```

 ## Instructions
-* Make an empty file named `.data/db.sqlite` (will be named `db.sqlite` and in the `.data` folder - this file will not show in the Glitch editor after you make it and refresh the page)
+* Make an empty file named `.data/db.sqlite` (will be named `db.sqlite` and in the `.data` folder - this file will not show in some editors after you make it and refresh the page)
 * Open the bot terminal/repl.it shell.
 * Run `npm install keyv @keyv/sqlite`
 * Run `wget -O db.js https://raw.githubusercontent.com/yogurtsyum/qbot-plugins/master/qbot_database_plugin/db.js`